 You are a good and worthy person who deserves, to be honest, and open with yourself and those around you.
 What has liking yourself got to do with honesty?
 Liking who you are makes you less likely to want to hide your thoughts and ideas away.
 You have just as much to offer as anyone else.
 Loving yourself means not hide yourself or what you want from yourself of the world around you.

 Own your voice, be who you are.
 Don’t hide what you want or wait for others to guess.
 You are in charge of you.
-Making your needs heard is important it’s also respectful to yourself and others.
+Making your needs heard is important it’s also respectful of yourself and others.
 Don’t end up frustrated and unheard because you never really expressed yourself because you thought of everyone else all the time

 What are you afraid to be honest, what do you fear?
 Is it worth dulling your shine, it is worth not letting yourself be seen over?
 You are worthy of the honesty and so are those around you.